RRethy/vim-indexor/README.md

 15. Dried Mango
 ```

-There is support for upper and lower case romand numerals with `<Leader>r` and `<Leader>R` respectively which results in the following:
+There is support for upper and lower case romand numerals with `:AddLowercaseNumeralIndexes` and `:AddUppercaseNumeralIndexes` respectively which results in the following:

 ```
    i.
 Bananas